yonhan3/openosc2/README.md

     $ ./configure
     $ make rpm

-Two OpenOSC RPM packages are generated:
+A few OpenOSC RPM packages are generated:

 - openosc RPM contains only the runtime library.
 - openosc-devel RPM contains both runtime library and mapping header files.
+- openosc-static RPM contains static library.
+- openosc-tools RPM contains the tools to decode OSC tracebacks and collect OSC metrics.

 To build Debian/Ubuntu DEB packages:

     $ ./configure
     $ make deb

-* Installing
+* *Installing*

 Installation must be preformed by `root`, an `Administrator' on most systems.
 The following is used to install the library.